Mike Mordecai

 Michael Howard Mordecai (born December 13, 1967) is an American former professional baseball infielder, who played for the Atlanta Braves, Montreal Expos, and Florida Marlins of Major League Baseball (MLB).
 Since 2010, he has worked in the Toronto Blue Jays organization, including serving as the Blue Jays' quality control coach in 2018.
-He is currently the head baseball coach at Northside Methodist Academy in Dothan, AL.
+He is currently the new head baseball coach at Houston Academy in Dothan, AL.

 School and minor leagues

 Mordecai graduated in 1986 from Hewitt-Trussville High School, in Trussville, Alabama, where he played baseball, basketball and football.
 During his time in college at the University of South Alabama, he was a two-time All-American and named to the All-Sun Belt Conference team each year.
 In 1987, he helped the Jaguars to the conference title.
 Mordecai majored in criminal justice and minored in sociology.
 In 1988, he played collegiate summer baseball in the Cape Cod Baseball League for the Yarmouth-Dennis Red Sox.

 With their sixth round selection of the 1989 Major League Baseball Draft, the Atlanta Braves drafted Mordecai.
 He began his minor league career at Class A Burlington and eventually worked his way up to Greenville.
 In 1992, he made his way to Triple-A Richmond on June 19.
 In 1993, he was selected as Richmond's Most Competitive Player.
 He played every defensive position with the exception of center field and pitcher that season.